unboxed/unboxed.co/source/blog/2020-07-09-some-ideas-for-what-an-alternative-planning-register-could-look-like.html.markdown

 Caveats out of the way..
 [Check out the prototype here.](https://www.figma.com/proto/8G5PxbJUUEUg8S0VPwAKA9/Planning-register?node-id=1065%3A2&scaling=scale-down)

-## National register homepage:
+## Planning register homepage:

 A clean, simple homepage to make it easy to search planning applications.
-This could also provide a starting point to share high level stats and data e.g for policy teams in central government.
+This could also provide a starting point to share high level stats.

 ![Screenshot from prototype showing a search page to search planning applications in the UK](/assets/images/uploads/transp-uk-register-searchpage.png)